Why is this happening?

-- The link you’ve published does not have the proper Open Graph tags which specify the image that should display on social networks
+- The link you’ve published does not have the proper Open Graph tags - these specify the image that should display on social networks

-- The website which owns the link is not fast enough
+- The website that owns the link is not fast enough

 How do I prevent this from happening in the future?

 If you're sharing a link from a website you control